Options vs Stocks: Key Differences & Benefits

 Option Risks:

-• Options expire.
-If the price doesn’t move in your favour within the time, your option becomes worthless.
+• Time Decay (Theta): Options expire.
+If the price doesn’t move in your favour quickly enough, your option loses value every day and can expire worthless even if the stock price eventually moves.

 Which Is Better: Stocks or Options?